 5. Limited Use, Disclosure and Retention

-As required by professional standards, rules of professional conduct and regulations, the firm documents the work it performs.
-These documents are commonly called working files.
+As required by professional standards, rules of professional conduct and regulations, the Firm documents the work it performs.
+These documents are commonly called working paper files.
 Such files may include personal information obtained from a client.

 The personal information collected from a client during the course of a professional service engagement may be shared with:

-external professional practice inspectors (e.g., representatives of the Canadian Public Accountability Board, or a provincial institute of chartered accountants), who, by law, professional regulations, or contract, have the right of access to the firm’s files for inspection purposes.
+- external professional practice inspectors (e.g. representatives of the Canadian Public Accountability Board, or a provincial institute of chartered professional accountants), who, by law, professional regulations, or contract, have the right of access to the Firm’s files for inspection purposes.

-To update their personal information, individual clients are encouraged to contact the partner in charge of providing service to them.
+To update their personal information, individual clients are encouraged to contact the partner in charge of providing services to them.